aws-observability/observability-best-practices/docs/en/guides/operational/adot-at-scale/adot-java-spring/adot-java-spring.md

     - Close Scope.
     - End Span.

 This is a simplified description of what needs to be done.
-We are providing a functional sample application that uses the spring-integration framework.
+We are providing a functional sample application that uses the Spring-Integration framework.
 The code for this application can be found [here](https://github.com/rapphil/spring-integration-samples/tree/rapphil-5.5.x-otel/applications/file-split-ftp).

 To view only the changes that were put in place to instrument the application, view this [diff](https://github.com/rapphil/spring-integration-samples/compare/30e01ce9eefd8dae288eca44013810afa8c1a585..6f056a76350340a9658db0cad7fc12dbda505437).